 Mascara: What would we do without mascara?
 It’s important.
 So be sure to add in a black and possibly, a brown mascara.
 However, make sure that you have disposable mascara spoolies, to avoid cross contamination.

-Clear Mascara/Brow Gel: A clear mascara can work as both a mascara and a brow gel, so don’t forget to add one to your kit.
+Clear Mascara/Brow Gel: A clear mascara can work as both a mascara and a brow gel, so don’t forget to add one to your makeup kit.

 Bronzer: A good powder bronzer is another essential piece of your kit.